-- (47.1) No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be disposed of may either directly or through a representative or intermediary promise, offer or grant - - (a) Any inducement or reward to the Lephalale Local Municipality for or in connection with the award of a contract; or - (b) Any reward, gift, favour or hospitality to - - (i) Any official; or - (ii) Any other role player involved in the implementation of this Policy. - (47.2) The accounting officer must promptly report any alleged contravention of subparagraph (1) to the National Treasury for considering whether the offending person, and any representative or intermediary through which such person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector. - (47.3) Subparagraph (1) does not apply to gifts less than R350 in value.
+- 48. (1) No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be disposed of may either directly or through a representative or intermediary promise, offer or grant - (a) any inducement or reward to the municipality for or in connection with the award of a contract; or - (b) any reward, gift, favour or hospitality to - (i) any official; or - (ii) any other role player involved in the implementation of this Policy. - (2) The accounting officer must promptly report any alleged contravention of subparagraph (1) to the National Treasury for considering whether the offending person, and any representative or intermediary through which such person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector. - (3) Subparagraph (1) does not apply to gifts less than R350 in value.

-48. Sponsorships
+Sponsorships

-The accounting officer must promptly disclose to the National Treasury and the relevant provincial treasury any sponsorship promised, offered or granted, whether directly or through a representative or intermediary, by any person who is-

-- (a) a provider or prospective provider of goods or services; or - (b) a recipient or prospective recipient of goods disposed or to be disposed.
+- 49. The accounting officer must promptly disclose to the National Treasury and the relevant provincial treasury any sponsorship promised, offered or granted, whether directly or through a representative or intermediary, by any person who is - (a) a provider or prospective provider of goods or services; or - (b) a recipient or prospective recipient of goods disposed or to be disposed.

-49. Objections and complaints
+Objections and complaints

-Persons aggrieved by decisions or actions taken in the implementation of this supply chain management system, may lodge within 14 days of the decision or action, a written objection or complaint against the decision or action.
+50. Persons aggrieved by decisions or actions taken in the implementation of this supply chain management system, may lodge within 14 days of the decision or action, a written objection or complaint against the decision or action.

-50. Resolution of disputes, objections, complaints and queries
+Resolution of disputes, objections, complaints and queries

-- (50.1) The accounting officer must appoint an independent and impartial person, not directly involved in the supply chain management processes - - (a) To assist in the resolution of disputes between the Lephalale Local municipality and other persons regarding- - (i) any decisions or actions taken in the implementation of the supply chain management system; or - (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (b) To deal with objections, complaints or queries regarding any such decisions or actions or any matters arising from such contract. - (50.2) The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively. - (50.3) The person appointed must - - (a) Strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) Submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved.

-- (50.4) A dispute, objection, complaint or query may be referred to the relevant provincial treasury if - - (a) The dispute, objection, complaint or query is not resolved within 60 days; or - (b) No response is forthcoming within 60 days. - (50.
-5) If the provincial treasury does not or cannot resolve the matter, the dispute, objection,
+- 51. (1) The accounting officer must appoint an independent and impartial person, not directly involved in the supply chain management processes - (a) to assist in the resolution of disputes between the municipality and other persons regarding - - (i) any decisions or actions taken in the implementation of the supply chain management system; or - (ii) any matter arising from a contract awarded in the course of the supply chain management system; or - (b) to deal with objections, complaints or queries regarding any such decisions or actions or any matters arising from such contract. - (2) The accounting officer, or another official designated by the accounting officer, is responsible for assisting the appointed person to perform his or her functions effectively. - (3) The person appointed must - (a) strive to resolve promptly all disputes, objections, complaints or queries received; and - (b) submit monthly reports to the accounting officer on all disputes, objections, complaints or queries received, attended to or resolved. - (4) A dispute, objection, complaint or query may be referred to the relevant provincial treasury if - (a) the dispute, objection, complaint or query is not resolved within 60 days; or - (b) no response is forthcoming within 60 days.

-Complaint or query may be referred to the National Treasury for resolution.

-- (50.6) This paragraph must not be read as affecting a person's rights to approach a court at any time. - (50.7) Remedies will dealt in accordance with requirements of PPPFA 2017 regulation number 14.
+- (5) If the provincial treasury does not or cannot resolve the matter, the dispute, objection, complaint or query may be referred to the National Treasury for resolution. - (6) This paragraph must not be read as affecting a person's rights to approach a court at any time.

-51. Contracts providing for compensation based on turnover
+Contracts providing for compensation based on turnover

-If a service provider acts on behalf of a Lephalale Local Municipality to provide any service or act as a collector of fees, service charges or taxes and the compensation payable to the service provider is fixed as an agreed percentage of turnover for the service or the amount collected, the contract between the service provider and the Lephalale Local Municipality must stipulate -

-- (a) A cap on the compensation payable to the service provider; and - (b) That such compensation must be performance based.
+- 52. If a service provider acts on behalf of a municipality to provide any service or act as a collector of fees, service charges or taxes and the compensation payable to the service provider is fixed as an agreed percentage of turnover for the service or the amount collected, the contract between the service provider and the municipality must stipulate - (a) a cap on the compensation payable to the service provider; and - (b) that such compensation must be performance based.